Most of Malawi's 17 million people live in rural areas where water-related diseases and HIV/AIDS are widespread.

 people in Malawi don't have access to safe water.

-7 million people don't have access to adequate sanitation in Malawi, over half the population.
+10 million people don't have access to adequate sanitation in Malawi.

-Over 3,000 children die every year from diarrhoea caused by unsafe water and poor sanitation in Malawi.
+Over 3,000 children under five die every year from diarrhoeal diseases caused by unsafe water and poor sanitation in Malawi.

 Malawi is known as the warm heart of Africa.
 Despite signs of economic development many challenges remain – in rural areas as few as two in ten people have access to a toilet.

 Although official figures show Malawi to have 90% water supply coverage, the number of people with reliable access is far lower.
 Many handpumps are broken, leaving no choice but to go back to unsafe water sources.

 Many people in Malawi live in rural areas where extreme weather, rapid population growth and pollution have made farming difficult.
 A reliable safe water supply is essential to grow enough food to eat.